hakim-arhazzal/ECS-Fargate-Terraform-API/README.md

 ![alt text](https://github.com/hakim-arhazzal/ECS-Fargate-Terraform-API/blob/main/pictures/8.PNG?raw=true)

 **Cleanup:** Make our codepipeline bucket(default bucket name is dev-bucket1998)empty and run `terraform destroy` to delete the infrastructure we created.

+## Improvement Deck
+### Infrustructure as code (Terraform)
+One of the most important tools that we might use here is Atlantis for the following reasons.
+- **Increased visibility :**
+When everyone is executing Terraform on their own computers, it's hard to know the current state of your infrastructure.
+With Atlantis, everything is visible on the pull request.
+You can view the history of everything that was done to your infrastructure.
+- **Enable collaboration with everyone:**
+You can require approval before the pull request is applied so nothing happens accidentally.
+- **Standardize your workflows:**
+Atlantis locks a directory/workspace until the pull request is merged or the lock is manually deleted.
+This ensures that changes are applied in the order expected.

+## Securing AWS Credentials

+For that we can configure AWS VAULT so that:
+- User creation/removal should be centrally managed and audited regularly, with keys regularly rotated.
+- A second factor that isn’t stored on the laptop should be required for security sensitive operations.
+- AWS Credentials should never be stored at rest in plaintext, or ideally even in memory.